 Active adults who live at Centennial Station don’t have to worry about maintenance.
-This sought-after 55+ community of 410 resale condominium homes has a homeowners' association fee that covers trash and snow removal, landscaping, and common area maintenance.
+This sought-after 55+ community of 410 resale condominium homes has a homeowners' association (HOA) fee that covers trash and snow removal, landscaping, and common area maintenance.

-Residents also make use of the outside shuffleboard court, tennis court, and walking trails.
-Neighbors also spend quality time together enjoying activities like ceramics classes, bingo, dance class, water aerobics, and arts and crafts.
+Amenities at Centennial Station include a convenient on-site professional center, which has a hair salon, restaurant, bank, and dentist.
+The community's private clubhouse features an exercise room, indoor pool, art studio, and ballroom.
+Residents can also make use of the shuffleboard court, the tennis court, and walking trails.
+Neighbors also spend quality time together enjoying activities like ceramics classes, bingo, dance classes, water aerobics, and arts and crafts.

-This established 55+ neighborhood is located in scenic Bucks County just 26 miles from Philadelphia.
+This established 55+ neighborhood is located in scenic Bucks County, just 26 miles from Philadelphia.
 Warminster is an up-and-coming town of about 32,000 residents.
 It is known for the public Five Ponds Golf Club, the Benjamin Wilson Senior Center, and over 409 acres of parks.

-Below $100k - Mid $100s
+Below $100k - High $100s

-Mid $100s - High $100s
+Mid $100s - Low $200s

 Norristown is about six miles from the renowned King of Prussia Mall, one of the largest upscale shopping malls in the country.
-The community's ideal location is also just minutes from the Schuylkill River waterfront and Westover Golf and Country Club.
-Norristown is also known for the Elmwood Park Zoo, which is a wonderful place to take grandchildren.
+The community's ideal location is also just minutes from the Schuylkill River waterfront and RiverCrest Golf Club & Preserve.
+Norristown is also known for the Elmwood Park Zoo, which is a wonderful place for animal lovers.